Social Studies

 “I Wonder...”

 So you want to start a revolution?
 Why are you willing to fight against the people in power?
 Who will be your leader and are you confident that this person will lead you in a positive direction?
 Seventh grade students attempt to answer these questions as they study famous revolutions from around the world.
 The year is based on the themes of colonization, revolution, and establishing a new government.
-Using information gathered from historical examples, students participate in a variety of hands-on simulations and projects which stimulate wonder about the balance of power between the people and the rulers who lead them.
+Using information gathered from historical examples, students in this middle school social studies course will participate in a variety of hands-on simulations and projects which stimulate wonder about the balance of power between the people and the rulers who lead them.
 City as Our Campus projects highlight Pittsburgh connections to revolutions of the past such as the American Revolutionary War and the Civil War.
 Organizations that work with local and state agencies also help to facilitate a culminating activity in which students act as UN agents who are faced with the possibility of creating a new nation.

 GRADE 8- Human Rights and Global Citizens